 - Cognitive skills.

 The level and depth of your learning gradually increases as you work through the qualification.
 You’ll be supported throughout by the OU’s unique style of teaching and assessment – which includes a personal tutor to guide and comment on your work; top quality course texts; elearning resources like podcasts, interactive media and online materials; tutorial groups and community forums.

 Read the detailed learning outcomes here

-On completion of this undergraduate course, we'll award you the Certificate in Health and Social Care.
+On successfully completing this course, we’ll award you our Certificate in Health and Social Care.